Athletic Training Information:

 Education: B.S.
 Education, California University of Pennsylvania | M.S.
 Athletic Training, Bloomsburg University of Pennsylvania

-Angela Fogel has been at Ambridge Area School District since 2015.
+Ang has been at Ambridge Area School District since 2015.
 She earned her Bachelors of Science from California University of PA in 2011.
-She then went on to earn her Master’s degree in Clinical Athletic Training from Bloomsburg University of PA in 2014.
-Along with being the Athletic Trainer for the Middle School and High School at Ambridge.
-Ang is a part of the EMS / Pre-Hospital Care Committee with UPMC Sports Medicine currently helping train local EMS on football and hockey emergency protocols.
+Then went on to earn her Master’s of Science in Athletic Training from Bloomsburg University of PA in 2014.
+Along with being Ambridge’s middle school and assistant high school athletic trainer.
+Ang is apart of the Pre-Hospital Care Committee with UPMC Sports Medicine currently helping teach staff, local EMS, and college students on emergency protocols.

 All forms must be completed and signed by a parent or guardian.
 A completed physical packet must be turned in to the athletic office or athletic trainer before athletes can participate or try out for upcoming sports seasons.
 See deadlines below.